clndlttl/ProtoTrack/README.md

-# overdub
+# ProtoTrack
-An iOS app that allow rapid music prototyping
+An iOS app that allows rapid music prototyping.